 Since the advent of 64-bit processing, computer processors have been able to access the processing power and the RAM available on their graphics cards, which is the part of the computer dedicated to displaying graphics and images on your screen.
 This has been the real revolution in editing software performance in recent times.

 Before you buy a computer, find out what GPU it has and read the reviews.
-A really good GPU will have at least 4GB of available memory.
-Many editing software programs have special settings that, when switched on, will increase the speed of your computer dramatically.
+A good GPU will have at least 6GB of available memory.
 You can also add more GPU power by connecting an external GPU via a USB C high-speed transfer port.
 One excellent external GPU is the Blackmagic e-gpu.

 If you can only afford a slower computer, fear not, as there is a hack: many video editing programs allow you to create and edit your story from proxy media.
 Proxy media is a low-resolution copy of the original footage that is easy for a less powerful computer to playback, edit and process effects.
 Editing with proxies takes the burden off your computer when you are editing.
 When you make the final master of your video, the computer will generate this from your original high-resolution media.
 Many editing software platforms make this process incredibly easy – and I use it all the time even on my powerful machine as it will playback even the most effect-heavy edits in real-time.